Reference: https://jupyterbook.org/interactive/hiding.html

 .pipe(remove_bcs_outliers))

-Next, we examine the distribution of values for weight to see if there are any issues with quality.
+Now, we examine the distribution of values for weight to see if there are any issues with quality:

-Next, we’ll check the relationship between weight and height to assess the quality of the data for analysis.
+It appears there is one very light donkey weighing less than 30 kg.
+Next, we check the relationship between weight and height to assess the quality of the data for analysis:

-It appears that there is one very light donkey.
 The small donkey is far from the main concentration of donkeys and would overly influence our models.
 For this reason, we exclude it.
-Again, we keep in mind that we may also want to exclude the one or two heavy donkeys, if they appear to overly influence our future model fitting.
+Again, we keep in mind that we may also want to exclude the one or two heavy donkeys if they appear to overly influence our future model fitting:

 def remove_weight_outliers(donkeys):